Small Business VoIP Guide (2026): Costs, Options & Setup

 Getting Started: Your First Business Phone Number

-Setting up a VoIP system is far simpler than traditional phone service.
-Most providers can have you operational within an hour.
+Setting up a VoIP system is simpler than traditional phone service, but the timeline depends on what you're doing.

 Step 2: Select your phone number.
-You'll choose between a local number (with an area code matching your business location) or a toll-free number (800, 888, etc.).
-Local numbers build trust with local customers; toll-free numbers project a larger, national presence.
+Choose between a local number (with an area code matching your business location) or a toll-free number (800, 888, etc.).
+Local numbers build trust with local customers; toll-free numbers project a national presence.
 Many businesses use both.

 Step 3: Configure your greeting and business hours.
 Record or upload a professional greeting.
-Set your business hours so after-hours calls route appropriately.
-This is where VoIP immediately differentiates from a personal cell phone.
+Set your business hours so calls go to voicemail or a different greeting after hours.

 Step 4: Install the apps.
 Download the mobile app to your phone and the desktop app to your computer.
-Your business number now works from any device, anywhere with internet access.
+Your business number now works from any device with internet access.

 Step 5: Set up voicemail and notifications.
-Configure how you want to receive voicemail notifications (email, app notification, or both).
-Enable transcription if available—reading voicemails is often faster than listening.
+Configure voicemail notifications (email, app notification, or both).
+Enable transcription if available.

-Step 6: Test everything.
+Step 7: Test everything.
 Call your new number from another phone.
-Test the greeting, the voicemail, and ensure calls ring through to your devices correctly.
+Test the greeting, voicemail, call forwarding, and device routing.

 Porting Your Existing Number

-If you've been using a personal number for business and customers already have it saved, you may want to port (transfer) that number to your new VoIP service rather than starting fresh.
+If customers already have your current number saved, you may want to port (transfer) it to your new VoIP service rather than starting fresh.

 When porting makes sense: